juxeii/dztools/README.md

 After extracting the dztools archive you should see a *dukascopy.dll* and a folder *dukascopy* in the *Plugin* directory of your Zorro installation.

-Go to the *dukascopy* folder and open the *Plugin.properties* file with a text editor.

-Here you should adapt the *.cache* path to your local JForex installation path.
-Be careful with this step, since it may happen that the [Dukascopy API](http://www.dukascopy.com/client/javadoc/com/dukascopy/api/system/IClient.html#setCacheDirectory%28java.io.File%29) **will delete the .cache folder if it is corrupted**.
-Please make a copy of an instrument to a different location and set the path accordingly.
-If nothing gets deleted then you can use your complete *.cache* directory.
-You can leave the other entries to their default values.

 Start Zorro and check if the *Account* drop-down-box shows *Dukascopy* as an available broker.
 Pick a script of your choice and press *Trade*.
 If everything is fine you should see that the login to Dukascopy has been successful.